-If a shopper searches for that keyword on Amazon, my sponsored product ad can show up on the screen.
-This type of ad is on the right side of the search results page and on the product details page.
+If a shopper searches for that exact keyword, my Amazon sponsored display ads can show up on the screen.
+This type of sponsored products ad is on the right side of the search results page and on the product details pages.

-Product display ads are on the search results page and on the right side of the product details page under the Buy Box.
-These Amazon PPC ads are a different option as they're paired with product ASINs.
+Product display ads are on the search results page and on the right side of the product detail pages under the Buy Box.
+This type of Amazon PPC ad is a different option as they're paired with product ASINs.

 It has its name because the ads show a display of pictures of the promoted product.
-Different from the other ad types, sellers can use this to target related products, categories, and interests - not a specific keyword.
+Different from the other Amazon ad types, businesses can use this to target related products, categories, and interests - not an exact keyword.

 3. Sponsored Brand Ads